Addalin/pyALiDAn/workflow.md

 ## General coding tasks:
 1. Separate and organize the modules:  preprocessing, micLidar , dataloader
 2. Update environment installations documents (as ARLreader and pytorch )
+3. Add version number to dataset files (with relation to git version). - currenly will be solved as folder versions

 ## Possible issues that may require solutions:
 1. Save space for the saved data: split each sataset of range corrected to 2 : one contains the exponent of 10 , and the other the base (less importanat for now)